 Orford Museum news

+From time to time, Orford Museum stages exhibitions relevant to the local area such as the World War I exhibition in the Town Hall.
 An important and moving feature of the Town Hall exhibition was the display of information about the local men who were killed in the First World War.
 Now each of the parish churches - Boyton, Butley, Chillesford, Iken, Orford and Sudbourne - has its own folder on display containing the pages relating to those named on the war memorials.

 World War I Exhibition